ropensci/osmdata/cran-comments.md

-# CRAN notes for osmdata_0.2.2 submission
+# CRAN notes for osmdata_0.2.3 submission

+This submission fixes errors in previous version, due to changes in the 'sp' package.

 ## Test environments